University Courses: Faculty

 Catherine Filloux is an award-winning playwright who has been writing about human rights and social justice for over twenty-five years.
 Her plays have been produced around the U.S. and internationally.
 Catherine has been honored with the 2019 Barry Lopez Visiting Writer in Ethics and Community Fellowship; the 2017 Otto René Castillo Award for Political Theatre; and the 2015 Planet Activist Award.
 Filloux is the librettist for four operas, produced nationally and internationally.
 Her new musical Welcome to the Big Dipper is a 2018 National Alliance for Musical Theatre finalist.
 Recent plays include White Savior at Pygmalion Productions in Salt Lake City, Utah; her web drama about deportation and children, “turning your body into a compass” live streamed by CultureHub, and “whatdoesfreemean?” produced in New York City by Nora’s Playhouse.
 Filloux’s plays have been widely published and anthologized.
 She received her MFA at NYU’s Tisch School of the Arts’ Dramatic Writing Program and her French Baccalaureate in Philosophy, with Honors, in Toulon, France.
 She is a co-founder of Theatre Without Borders and the first Art & Peacebuilding Scholar at the Joan B. Kroc School of Peace Studies at the University of San Diego, as well as an alumna of New Dramatists.
 Catherine has taught playwriting at many universities and colleges including Vassar College, Wesleyan University, and Bennington College.
 Filloux has served as a speaker/panelist at playwriting, human rights conferences, and organizations around the world. www.catherinefilloux.com

 Christina Ham was named one of “The Top 20 Most-Produced Playwrights of the 2018-19 Season” by American Theatre magazine.
 Her plays have been developed and produced both nationally and internationally with the Kennedy Center, Arena Stage, The Guthrie Theater, Ensemble Studio Theatre, Institute of Contemporary Art in Boston, by Tony Award-winning producer Arielle Tepper Madover off-Broadway at Theater Row, and the Tokyo International Arts Festival among many others.
 Christina is a two-time recipient of a McKnight Fellowship in Playwriting and a Jerome Fellowship from the Playwrights’ Center in Minneapolis, and a MacDowell Residency.
 She has received commissions from The Guthrie Theater, Ensemble Studio Theatre/Alfred P. Sloan Foundation, and the Kennedy Center among many others.
 Her plays are published by Dramatic Publishing, Heinemann, PlayScripts, Inc., Smith and Kraus, and Oberon Books.
 A graduate of the University of Southern California with an MFA in Playwriting from The UCLA School of Theater, Film, and Television, she is a member of the Playwrights Union and The Kilroys, an advocacy group fighting for gender balance on the American stage.
 She has had the privilege of working for such television horror and science fiction genre auteurs as Roberto Aguirre-Sacasa, Nick Antosca, and Jonathan Nolan and Lisa Joy.
 She has been a staff writer, executive story editor, and producer on such streaming shows as The Chilling Adventures of Sabrina, Brand New Cherry Flavor, and Sweet Tooth, all for Netflix.
-She’s done the social horror series THEM for Amazon.
-She is currently a Writer/Supervising Producer on the hit HBO Emmy Award-winning series Westworld. www.christinaham.com.
+She's done the social horror series THEM for Amazon and most recently she was the Writer/Supervising Producer on the hit HBO Emmy Award-winning series Westworld.
+She currently has an overall deal with Universal Content Productions and has been tapped by Blumhouse to write a paranormal thriller directed by Academy Award winner John Ridley. www.christinaham.com

 Tori Sampson a native of Boston, MA is proud to be from “The City of Champions” and even prouder to be a human rights activist and Black Woman storyteller.
 By introducing her daughter to the genius that was Carroll O'Connor, Tori’s mother opened her eyes to the art and power of comedy for “goodness sake”.
 And it was on and poppin’ from there.
 Today, Tori focuses her imagination on creating comedies for the stage.
 Her plays include If Pretty Hurts Ugly Must be a Muhfucka (Playwrights Horizons, 2019), This Land Was Made (Vineyard Theatre, 2018), and Cadillac Crew (Yale Repertory Theater, 2019).
 Her plays have been developed at Great Plains Theatre Conference, Berkeley Repertory Theatre’s The Ground Floor residency program, Victory Garden’s IGNITION Festival of New Plays, Playwrights Foundation, Ubuntu Festival and Vineyard Theater.
 Tori is a 2017–18 Playwright’s Center Jerome Fellow and a 2018-19 Mcknight Fellow.
 Two of her plays appeared on the 2017 Kilroys List.
 Her awards and honors include the 2016 Relentless Award, Honorable Mention; the 2016 Paula Vogel Award in Playwriting from The Kennedy Center; the Lorraine Hansberry Playwriting Award, Second Place; the Alliance Theater’s 2017 Kendeda Prize, Finalist; the 2018 Susan Smith Blackburn Prize, Finalist.
 Tori is currently working on commissions from Berkeley Repertory Theatre, Yale Repertory Theatre, and Atlantic Theater Company.
 Tori is currently a writer for Hunters on Amazon Prime, and she has developed shows for HBO.
 She holds a BS in sociology from Ball State University and an MFA in playwriting from Yale School of Drama.